 The Fellows’ seminars bring the class together once a week to discuss and debate ideas and share their work.
 Some of the seminars are organized by and for the Fellows only, and some are open to the GSD community and the public.
 Fellows organize the public seminars on subjects of interest, often bringing outside colleagues to the school to discuss and present innovative projects and ideas.

 Following longstanding tradition, the class hosts a weekly or bi-weekly dinner with an invited guest from the professional or academic community.
 These are opportunities for lively and engaging conversation held in the Doebele House dining room.

 For the past 14 years the class has embarked on an international study tour to exchange ideas with professionals and leaders in other countries.
 The Loebs travel with a spring semester GSD studio and serve as mentors to the students throughout the semester.

-This year the Loebs accompanied a studio led by Diane Davis and Jose Castillo, Housing in Merida Yucatan: the urban and the territorial.
-The Loebs captured their experiences in a series of photo essays.
+In 2016, the Loebs accompanied a studio led by Diane Davis and Jose Castillo, Housing in Merida Yucatan: the urban and the territorial.
+The Loebs captured their experiences in a photo essay.